teebl/portfolio-app/app/assets/markdown/about.md

 Before the career change, Trevor worked as a woodworker, preserving Canadian history in the nation's capital.
 Trevor is a graduate of Algonquin College's Heritage Carpentry and Joinery program.

-It might seem like quite the leap, but woodworking and coding share many skill sets.
+The career change might seem like quite the leap, but woodworking and coding share many skill sets.
 Order of operations, resource management, and a focus on product delivery are vital assets for both disciplines.

-Trevor primarily codes using TypeScript and Ruby on Rails.
+Trevor primarily writes code in TypeScript and Ruby on Rails.

 [Back Home](/)